Kalmat/PyWinCtl/README.md

 The enormous variety of Linux distributions, Desktop Environments, Window Managers, and their combinations, make it impossible to test in all scenarios.

-This module has been tested OK in Ubuntu/Gnome, Ubuntu/KDE, Ubuntu/Unity, Mint/Cinnamon and Raspbian/LXDE.
+This module has been tested OK in some X11 setups: Ubuntu/Gnome, Ubuntu/KDE, Ubuntu/Unity, Mint/Cinnamon and Raspbian/LXDE.
 Except for Mint/Cinnamon and Ubuntu 22.04+, `sendBehind()` method doesn't properly work!

+In Wayland (the new GNOME compositor for Ubuntu 22.04+), it is not possible to retrieve the active window nor the list of open windows, so `getActiveWindow()` and `getAllWindows()` will not work even though unsafe-mode is
+enabled (built-in and "official" applications do not populate their XID nor their X-Window object, so it may work for other applications like Chrome or your own application windows)

 In case you find problems in other configs, please [open an issue](https://github.com/Kalmat/PyWinCtl/issues).
 Furthermore, if you have knowledge in these other configs, do not hesitate to contribute!